ridoystarlord/migrato/README.md

 ## Features

-- Generate SQL migrations from a YAML schema
+- Generate SQL migrations from a YAML schemas
 - Introspect your existing PostgreSQL database
 - Apply and track migrations
 - **Migration rollbacks** with automatic rollback SQL generation